Skip to main content

 crawler = ParselCrawler(storage_client=storage_client)

-Data are stored using the following directory structure:
+Data is stored using the following directory structure:

 {CRAWLEE_STORAGE_DIR}/